September. That ‘back to school’ feeling. A time for taking stock and making plans. And perhaps now more than ever.

 In the same vein, employees who have the opportunity to play to their strengths are six times more likely to be engaged at work.
 Employee strengths, say Gallup, are ‘employees’ – and the company’s – greatest opportunities for success’.
 In other words, promoting strengths-based working doesn’t just improve employee health and wellbeing, but employee turnover, the company’s bottom line, customer experience, brand perception… you name it.

 So, what are the most common obstacles to employee engagement?
 And how can you transform your ‘back to school’ mentality with Belbin?

 1. You don’t enjoy the work.

-You need to begin by finding out where your strengths lie.
+It’s a good idea to begin by discovering where your strengths lie.
 A Belbin Individual Report can help you do just that.
-It’s a great learning opportunity if you can ask others you work with to give their opinions too.
+If you ask others you work with to give their opinions too, it can be a great learning opportunity.
 You might be surprised by the results.
 If they see different strengths than you do, it could be a chance to try out different things.
-If you can identify disconnects between the kind of work – and working styles – you enjoy, and what’s currently on your desk, you might want to talk your findings through with your manager, so you can see if there’s room for manoeuvre.
+If you can identify disconnects between the kind of work you enjoy, and what’s currently on your desk, you might want to talk your findings through with your manager, so you can see if there’s room for manoeuvre.
 Alternatively, you might decide it’s time for a new role altogether.

 2. You don’t get along with your manager.